Since our launch in March 2009, NIFI has featured prominently in the local media and the Israeli and Jewish press.

 In May, NIFI co chair, Steven Jaffe, told Belfast Telegraph readers Boycotting Israel was “as kosher as a bacon sandwich”, in an opinion piece responding to veteran boycotter, Eamonn McCann.

-Independence Day celebrations in Belfast, attended by over 100 people, was the subject of a very positive write up in the London Jewish Chronicle, which noted the party was part sponsored by NIFI and the Belfast Jewish community.
+Independence Day celebrations in Belfast in May 2012, attended by over 100 people, was the subject of a very positive write up in the London Jewish Chronicle, which noted the party was part sponsored by NIFI and the Belfast Jewish community.